architecture-building-systems/CityEnergyAnalyst/euler/README.md

 - run a demand simulation for each sample and store the output to the samples folder (see below)
   - copy reference case folder to simulation reference case folder
   - apply sample parameters to the reference case
+- merge output data back to a single dataset
 - run analysis on the output data

 ## File locations